Danebury Hill Fort

 The Basics

-Time: It will take around 30 minutes to walk up the hill fort and around the circumference, but allow plenty more time for explorations!
+Time: It will take around 40 minutes to walk up the hill fort and around the circumference and back, but allow plenty more time for explorations!

 Terrain: One steep but short climb and then rough, chalky paths.
 Lots of slopes if you plan to explore fully.

-Dogs: Yes, although it is a popular spot so leads may be advisable, especially around grazing ponies and cattle
+Dogs: Dogs are welcome, although it is a popular spot so leads may be advisable, especially around grazing ponies and cattle.

-Toilets: Yes, in the top car park in a replica roundhouse!
+Toilets: There are public toilets in the top car park in a replica roundhouse.

-Parking: Two free car parks, one smaller one near the road and a larger one at the top of the access road (Postcode: SO20 6HZ - W3W: strictly/cork/work)
+Parking: Two free car parks off Old Stockbridge Road, one smaller one near the road and a larger one at the top of the access road (Postcode: SO20 6HZ - W3W: ///strictly.cork.work)

 Children will enjoy running up and down the earthworks of the old ramparts